jeandeaual/tts-deckconverter/README.md

     * Magic the Gathering

-        * Import from the following website:
+        * Import from the following websites:

             * <https://scryfall.com>
             * <https://deckstats.net>